stall84/machine-learning-basics-notes/notes/6-simple-linear-regresion.md

 > As such, linear regression was developed in the field of statistics and is studied as a model for understanding the relationship between input and output numerical variables, but has been borrowed by machine learning.
 It is both a statistical algorithm and a machine learning algorithm.

-- **When it's used:** Whenever _continuous values_ need to be predicted.
+- **When to use:** Whenever _continuous values_ need to be predicted.
 Temperature, speed, number of things in a thing, etc.

 #### Ordinary Least Squares method